-There are different types of luminous watch material—for instance, those that have the dials painted with a non-harmful coating, those that have embedded glass capsules that produce an instant glow, or those that have LED technology.
+There are various luminous watch materials used today.
+For instance, those that have the dials painted with a non-harmful coating, those that have embedded glass capsules that produce an instant glow, or those that have LED technology.

 Most big brands have their own versions of these watches, so choosing the best one may get a bit confusing.
 There are simply so many excellent luminous watches in the market to choose from, so this article will try to narrow things down for you.
 Here are eight of your of the best night watches for that will let you see in the dark easily.

-Aside from the different types of illumination features, some of the other things to be discussed below are durability, style, and price points.
+Aside from the different illumination features, some of the other things to be discussed below are durability, style, and price points.
 We’ll also let you in on some of the latest technologies in luminous watches today.
-While the watches will not be divided into categories, we will be providing different types of models for different occasions—ie. a watch for everyday use, a watch for the outdoors, a dress watch, and so on.
+While the watches will not be divided into categories, we’ve included models for different occasions—ie. a watch for everyday use, a watch for the outdoors, a dress watch, and so on.

 Best Luminous Watches